learn-co-curriculum/dsc-linalg-regression-lab/README.md

 * Append a column of all 1s to the data (bias) as the first column

-* Convert `data` to a numpy array and inspect first few rows
+* Convert `data` to a Numpy array and inspect first few rows

-NOTE: `read.csv()` would read the csv as a text file, so we must convert the contents to float at some stage.
+NOTE: `read.csv()` reads the csv as a text file, so you should convert the contents to float.

 ```python